Understanding Domain Name Infringement: Legal Risks & Protection

 There are three elements that are used to determine if someone has engaged in domain name trademark infringement.

-1.If a person or business has prior rights granted in the trademark either through continually using it or having registered it;
+1.If a person or business has prior rights to the trademark, either through continuous use or formal registration;

 2.Commercial use, meaning that the person or business is actually using the domain name for commercial use; and